oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 request body.
 Missing non-key, updatable structural properties not defined as dependent properties within a referential constraint MUST be set to their default values.
-Omitting a non-nullable property with no service-generated or default value from a [PUT]{.Datatype} request results in a [400 Bad Request]{.Datatype} error.
-Missing dynamic structural properties MUST be removed or set to [null]{.Datatype}.
+Omitting a non-nullable property with no service-generated or default value from a `PUT` request results in a `400 Bad Request` error.
+Missing dynamic structural properties MUST be removed or set to `null`.

-For requests with an [OData-Version]{.Datatype} header with a value of `4.01 `or greater, the media stream of a media entity can be updated by specifying the base64url-encoded representation of the media stream as a virtual property [\$value]{.Datatype}.
+For requests with an `OData-Version` header with a value of `4.01 `or greater, the media stream of a media entity can be updated by specifying the base64url-encoded representation of the media stream as a virtual property `$value`.

 Updating a dependent property that is tied to a key property of the principal entity through a referential constraint updates the